peopleware/openapi/resource/search-index.md

 }
 ```

-## Search index document
+### Search index documents

-With this information, the search topic handler builds the new or updated search index document for the resource.
+With this information, the search topic handler builds the new or updated search index document for the resource, and
+adds it to the search index.

 Search index documents have the following properties: